jayaram244/Automated-CI-CD-Pipeline-for-a-Static-Website-Using-GitHub-Actions-and-AWS-S3/README.md

 3. It checks out the code, configures AWS credentials from your repository secrets.
 4. Synchronizes the website files with your S3 bucket, skipping workflow and README files.
 5. Optionally invalidates CloudFront cache if you use CloudFront CDN.
-6. Once complete, your static website updates live on the S3 endpoint or CloudFront distribution.
+6. Once complete, your static website updates live on the  CloudFront distribution.

 ---